-You may qualify for expedited SNAP benefits (commonly referred to as emergency SNAP benefits) if your household’s gross monthly income is less than $150 and any cash you have on hand or in the bank is less than $100; OR your household’s monthly gross income plus any cash that you have on hand or in the bank is less than your rent/mortgage and utilities; OR your SNAP household contains a migrant or seasonal farm worker who is considered destitute and the household’s liquid resources (money in the bank, cash on hand) do not exceed $100.
+You may qualify for expedited SNAP benefits (commonly referred to as emergency SNAP benefits) if your household’s gross monthly income is less than $150 and liquid resources (money in the bank; cash on hand) do not exceed $100; OR your household’s monthly gross income plus any cash that you have on hand or in the bank is less than your rent/mortgage and utilities; OR your SNAP household contains a migrant or seasonal farm worker who is considered destitute and the household’s liquid resources (money in the bank; cash on hand) do not exceed $100.

 You must file an application to determine if you can receive SNAP benefits.
-If you meet any one of the following conditions, you are NOT eligible to receive SNAP benefits: ineligible aliens, ineligible students, individuals disqualified for noncompliance with work requirements, individuals disqualified due to an intentional program violation, and individuals who were convicted of a drug related felony after August 22, 1996.
-For a full listing of ineligible or disqualified individuals, or if you have a question regarding your SNAP eligibility or participation please contact your local county office.
+However, if you meet any one of the following conditions, you are NOT eligible to receive SNAP benefits: ineligible non-citizens, ineligible students, individuals disqualified for noncompliance with work requirements, individuals disqualified due to an intentional program violation, and individuals who were convicted of a drug related felony after August 22, 1996.
+For a full listing of ineligible or disqualified individuals, or if you have a question regarding your SNAP eligibility or participation please contact any DSS county office.

 What information needs to be submitted with my application and/or during my interview?

 Your SNAP application should include as much information related to your household’s monthly expenses and income as possible and should include information for all members of your SNAP household.
-Your SNAP application is considered valid as long as it includes the applicant’s name, address, and the signature of a responsible household member or the household’s authorized representative.
-The Agency will attempt to verify all information during your SNAP interview; the Agency may request additional information from the household in the event that the information you provided cannot be verified during the interview.
+Your SNAP application is considered valid as long as it contains the applicant’s name, address, and the signature of a responsible household member or the household’s authorized representative.
+The Agency will attempt to verify all information during your SNAP interview.
+The Agency may request additional information from the household in the event that the information you provided cannot be verified during the interview.

 Can I request a face-to-face interview?

-Yes, you may request a face-to-face by contacting your local county office either by phone or in person.
+Yes, you may request a face-to-face interview by contacting any DSS county office either by phone or in person.

 How can I check the status of my SNAP application?

 Your application will be processed by DSS within 30 days of your filed application.
 You may check the status of your SNAP application by calling 1-800-616-1309.
+Please have your case number available when you call.
 If you have your case number, be sure it is available when you call.
-Your case number can be found on the top right hand corner of every notice.
+Your case number can be found on the top right-hand corner of every notice.

 When are my SNAP benefits available?